Air Traffic Organization

-The Air Traffic Organization (ATO) is an air navigation service provider in the United States of America.
+The Air Traffic Organization (ATO) is an air navigation service provider in the United States.
 The ATO is the operational division of the Federal Aviation Administration (FAA).

-ATO provides air navigation services to private and commercial clients, as well as the U.S. military.
-Their operational range covers 29.4 million square miles of airspace over the US and portions of the Atlantic Ocean, Pacific Ocean and the Gulf of Mexico.
+The ATO also provides air navigation services to private and commercial clients and the U.S. military.
+Their operational range covers 29.4 million square miles of airspace over the United States, and portions of the Atlantic Ocean, Pacific Ocean, and the Gulf of Mexico.

-The organization operates a number of service units whose functions range from safety monitoring, workforce training, information technology, operational performance metrics, weather observation, and interface with the US Department of Defense.
+The organization operates a number of service units whose functions range from safety monitoring, workforce training, information technology, operational performance metrics, weather observation, and interface with the U.S. Department of Defense.

 Service Units

+Flight Program Operations (AJF)

+Flight Program Operations is responsible for all agency flight operations, crewed and uncrewed, and all aspects of FAA Flight Program safety, administration, operations, training, and maintenance.
+The service unit operates a fleet of FAA-owned aircraft at multiple facilities across the country.
+AJF establishes standards for the operation of all agency owned aircraft, as well as aircraft/aircraft services acquired commercially.
+Its most well known mission is to conduct flight checks on all navigational components of the National Airspace System.

+Safety (AJI)

+Safety monitors the ATO's transcendent level of safety by tracking, reporting, and analyzing performance.
+It also develops policies, processes, and training for safety improvement.
+It is made up of three directorates.